hindmasj/my-nifi-cluster/README.md

 BTW, the image seems to only have Java 1.8.0 installed, and the processors I had to hand would only compile under 11, so the test involves looking for the error message in nifi-app.log.

 Late breaking brainwave: load the NAR into lib directory, then restart the NiFi service.
 The file will be preserved, as will any flows and the link to the registry.

+No, it was because it was not being copied to all containers.
+You have to use ``--all``.